-Europe’s true wilderness is not found not in the Alps, but the northern reaches of the continent from the 57th parallel north well into the Arctic Circle.
+Europe’s true wilderness is found not in the Alps, but the northern reaches of the continent from the 57th parallel north into the Arctic Circle.
 It is land commanded by glaciers, sheer fjords, otherworldly mountain terrain, and extensive coastline.
 Norway is not conventional wilderness, but is as expansive, uncultivated, and uninhabited as anywhere on the continent, and its wonderlands speak directly and loudly to those who love wild country.

 People often imagine the Nordic countries as geographic equals, but in reality Norway stands apart from its relatively flat neighbors.
 Norway is mostly mountainous, reaching a crescendo in the Jotunheimen range, the home of Northern Europe’s highest peaks.
 It also has the good fortune of being located along the Gulf Stream, which keeps temperatures considerably more moderate than Sweden, Finland, and places of similar latitudes such as Alaska and Siberia.